dyno-might/dyno-might.github.io/_posts/2022-02-14-internet-writing.md

 The tricky situation is cases where someone is mildly (or un-mildly) rude but *also* makes an intriguing point.
 After many failures, my policy is now to take their comments into account as much as I can and *maybe* reply with "thanks for your input", but not to engage or ask follow-up questions.

 I'm not sure why things are like this or if this pattern generalizes to other people.
-But I think everyone needs to builds some pattern recognition for this and figure out a policy of when they want to engage.
+But I think everyone needs to build some pattern recognition for this and figure out a policy for when they want to engage.

 ## Distribution, Pareto optimality, and quantity vs. quality.